markaleksanderh/skillshare-week-two/README.md

 You should see a 1 printed in the console.

-### Variables
+### Variable declarations

 Until recently in JavaScript it was only possible to declare variables using the keyword `var`.
+As of 2015, JavaScript now includes `let` and `const` variable declarations.

 #### `var`